Common Questions about Bicycle Touring Around the World

 We do a lot of Couchsurfing and use the Warm Showers hospitality network.

-In expensive countries (Western Europe, North America, Australia, NZ) we NEVER go to hotels, youth hostels or guesthouses.
+In more costly countries (Western Europe, North America, Australia, NZ) we NEVER go to hotels, youth hostels or guesthouses.
 We very rarely go to private campgrounds, RV parks or caravan parks.
 We often do wild camping or ask at a farm if we can pitch the tent.

-In developing countries, we sometimes go to inexpensive hotels.
+In less-expensive countries (India, Guatemala, Thailand, Laos) we sometimes go to inexpensive hotels.
 We also ask to camp at schools, churches, temples and other public places.

 What do you eat?